straydogstudio/film_roll/README.md

 	</div>
 ```

-Using non `<div>` tags as children is untested, but may work, depending on the tag and styling.
+Using non `<div>` tags as children works fine.
+The tag used may require (significant) styling to get it to work like a div.

 ###Create